Catholic hamartiology

-Catholic hamartiology is a branch of Roman Catholicism that studies sin.
-According to the Catholic Church, sin is an "utterance, deed, or desire," caused by concupiscence, that offends God, reason, truth, and conscience.
-The church believes sin is the greatest evil and has the worst consequences for the sinner (original sin and damnation), the world (human misery and environmental destruction), and the Roman Catholic Church itself (Passion of Jesus and wounds to the church's unity).
-Based on the Bible, the Roman Catholic Church distinguishes between two kinds of sins: mortal sin and venial sin.
-The Roman Catholic Church also distinguishes between the state of being in original sin and the commission of actual sin.
+Catholic hamartiology is a branch of Catholic thought that studies sin.
+According to the Catholic Church, sin is an "utterance, deed, or desire", caused by concupiscence, that offends God, reason, truth, and conscience.
+The church believes sin is the greatest evil and has the worst consequences for the sinner (original sin and damnation), the world (human misery and environmental destruction), and the Catholic Church itself (Passion of Jesus and wounds to the church's unity).
+Based on the Bible, the Catholic Church distinguishes between two kinds of sins: mortal sin and venial sin.
+The Catholic Church also distinguishes between the state of being in original sin and the commission of actual sin.

 Official teaching

+The Catechism of the Catholic Church details most aspects of the church's official teaching on sin and forgiveness.

 Reality of sin

 The reality of sin is one of the arguments of divine revelation, e.g., sin is present in history and divine revelation sheds light on it.

 Nature of sin

 Sin is an "utterance, deed, or desire" that offends God, reason, truth, and conscience.
 It is caused by concupiscence.
 Sin is the greatest evil and has the worst consequences for the sinner, the world, and the church.